-Contact our experienced attorneys today at (203) 325-4491 or (866) 248-8744 or email us at firstname.lastname@example.org to arrange a free, confidential consultation.
+Contact our experienced attorneys today at (203) 325-4491 or firstname.lastname@example.org to arrange a free, confidential consultation.

 April 28, 2022

-By Christina Tabacco | Law Street Media (April 27, 2022) -- Individuals representing their children ad lidem in a suit against Google LLC, Youtube LLC and "channel owners" such as The Cartoon Network, DreamWorks Animation, and Hasbro Studios, have had the final word in their case alleging “the deliberate violation of the privacy rights of millions of young children.”
-Monday’s reply brief asks the court to revive the case after a Northern District of California court rejected it on preemption grounds last July.
+As Christina Tabacco of Law Street Media recently reported, individuals representing their children in SGT's action against Google LLC, YouTube LLC, and "channel owners" such as The Cartoon Network, DreamWorks Animation, and Hasbro Studios have filed a reply brief asking the United States Court of Appeals for the Ninth Circuit to revive the case seeking redress for "the deliberate violation of the privacy rights of millions of young children."
+District Court Judge Beth L. Freeman previously rejected the action on preemption grounds last July.

-According to the plaintiffs, the misconduct came to light in late 2019.
-They then filed suit, alleging damages and injunctive relief claims for invasion of privacy, unjust enrichment, consumer protection violations, and unfair business practices on behalf of themselves and other children in California, Colorado, Indiana, Massachusetts, New Jersey, and Tennessee.
+The plaintiffs brought SGT's action alleging damages and injunctive relief claims for invasion of privacy, unjust enrichment, consumer protection violations, and unfair business practices on behalf of themselves and other children in California, Colorado, Indiana, Massachusetts, New Jersey, and Tennessee.

 In summer 2021, Judge Freeman ruled against the plaintiffs in two separate opinions, finding the state law claims expressly preempted by the Children's Online Privacy Protection Act (COPPA).
 Judge Freeman ruled that COPPA assigns enforcement authority to the Federal Trade Commission (FTC) and state attorneys general, thus precluding a private right of action.
 The plaintiffs appealed in August 2021.